GasanovaLola/EcoResource/README.md

 - Highlights unique contributions of each participant to nature conservation.
 - Awards certificates of appreciation and medals to top-performing companies.

-Educational Resources

-- Offers a wide array of educational materials on sustainable consumption habits and waste management methods.
-- Includes informational articles, videos, and interactive modules.

 Community Interaction

 - Serves as a central hub for discussions, events, and initiatives related to environmental sustainability.